reutapel/NLP_SC_CMV/README.md

 # NLP_SC_CMV
 Predict whether a discussion yields an event.
-Particular work with Reddit change my view, and predict whether a discussion ends with a comments that got a Delta.
+More specificly for the current work with Reddit change my view data, predict whether an event of persuasion occures in a discussion, by predicting if any of the comments in the defined discussion got a Delta.